najeebjebreel/KeyNet/README.md

 </br>

 ## Content
-The repository contains one main jupyter notebook: `Experiments.IPYNB` where you can train (with and without watermark), predict and fine-tune models.
+The repository contains one main jupyter notebook: `Experiments.IPYNB` in each data set folder.
+These notebooks can be used to train (with and without watermark), predict, embed watermarks and fine-tune models.

 Additionally, this repo contains some images from different distributions that used to embed the watermarks.